postmodern/ruby-install/doc/man/ruby-install.1.md

 `-m`, `--md5` *MD5*
 	Specifies the MD5 checksum for the Ruby archive.

+`--no-verify`
+	Do not verify the downloaded Ruby archive.

 `--no-install-deps`
 	Do not install build dependencies before installing Ruby.